grafana/agent/docs/configuration-reference.md

   # Data Source Names specifies the Postgres server(s) to connect to.
 This is
   # REQUIRED but may also be specified by the POSTGRES_EXPORTER_DATA_SOURCE_NAME
-  # environment variable.
-If neither are set, the integration will fail to
+  # environment variable, where DSNs the environment variable are separated by
-  # start.
+  # commas.
+If neither are set, the integration will fail to start.
   #
   # The format of this is specified here: https://pkg.go.dev/github.com/lib/pq#ParseURL
   #